edirpedro/jcs4/doc/Documentation.md

 * `data-effect-in`: Set the effect when the element _enter_ the viewport
 * `data-effect-out`: Set the effect when the element _leave_ the viewport

 When using `data-effect-out` you can probably want to get a little time to animate the leave effect before start the next slide.
-Use the option `slideOutWait: 500` when instantiate the library, to indicate the time in milliseconds you need to the end animations.
+Use the option `slideOutWait: 500` when instantiate the plugin, to indicate the time in milliseconds you need to the end animations.

 ### Customizing a built-in animation